thatblindgeye/screenreader-outputs/basic html tags/README.md

 # Basic HTML Tags

-This section covers the basic HTML tags.
-For the purpsoses of this repo, 'basic tags' will be defined as a single tag.
-For example, a single `<input>` tag would be included here, as well as a simple `<a>` tag.
+This section covers basic HTML tags.
+For the purpsoses of this repo, 'basic tags' will be defined as either single tags or tags that don't have many nested child tags.

+For example, a more complex `<form>` tag would be included in the Nested HTML Tags section, but an `<audio>` tag with a couple nested `<source>` tags would be included in this section.